 F. FUNDING COLLEGE & FINANCIAL AID

-There are many financial resources available to college-bound students who have foster care experience (which applies to crossover youth who are both in foster care and juvenile justice systems).
+There are many financial resources available to college-bound students in foster care.
 The key funding streams available to foster youth (some require maintaining a 2.0 or higher GPA) that students should apply for include: